cyclejs-community/component-combinators/README.md

 - extra confusion due to parametrizing components with streams which were not streams, but constants lifted into streams, adding to the noise
-- **modifying, fixing and extending that code proved to be a gamble**, with any debugging sessions counted in hours (to be fair, the complete absence of documentation explained a lot of that)
+- **modifying, fixing and extending that code proved to be a gamble**, with any debugging sessions counted in hours (to be fair, the complete absence of documentation (and tests) explained a lot of that)
 - hard to figure out quickly, **with certainty** the workflow that the application was implementing (you know, multi-step processes where any step may fail and need to backtrack), let alone add new logical branches (error recovery...)